 What If I Don’t Currently Have Theme Park Admission?

 As Disney promised, all of these groups will get a chance to make Park Pass reservations before Disney starts selling new tickets to the general public.
-If you are currently without theme park admission it will be very difficult to get entrance to the theme parks during the first weeks of reopening, if not impossible.
+If you are currently without theme park admission it is impossible to make a park pass reservation.

-If you don’t have theme park admission now, 2021 hotel packages and ticket sales are available starting June 28.
+If you don’t have theme park admission, 2020 and 2021 hotel packages and ticket sales are now available.

 What about More 2020 Hotel Packages or Tickets?